Estate Planning – Perception vs. Implementation

 Most FPH clients know that eMoney is the platform I provide to help clients organize all aspects of their financial lives.
 Most also know that I encourage them to use the eMoney Vault to store copies of estate planning documents along with contact information for all parties named in the documents as successor agents.
 From time to time, however, this suggestion meets resistance.

-A few times, clients have balked because they prefer their own storage solutions either on their computer’s hard drive or through a cloud-based storage solution, such as DropBox.
+A few times, clients have balked because they prefer their own storage solutions either on their computer’s hard drive or through a cloud-based storage solution, such as Dropbox.
 A problem with this position is that successors are often unable or unaware of the need to login and search for the docs.
-Further, the successors often are are not provided with the requisite login/password access necessary to retrieve the assets.
+Further, the successors often are not provided with the requisite login/password access necessary to retrieve the assets.

 Alternatively, I have also encountered a few law firms that insist upon exclusively storing the documents either in hard copy form or in their own outsourced digital storage system.
 A potential problem with this edict is that the people named in the estate documents often have no idea which attorney or law firm drafted the docs.
 I have also had a few occasions in which the law firm either lost the original documents or went out of business.
 I even had one memorable meeting in which a prospective client assured me that his attorney would “take care of everything” only to learn (during our meeting!) that the gentleman had passed away a few years earlier.

 In my opinion, eMoney represents a far more practical solution, since (1), unlike the law firm, we tend to maintain ongoing communication with our clients over time, (2) we can grant access to the people named in the documents, and (3) we likely have a clearer understanding of the client’s overall financial picture at any particular point in time than the attorney.
 Perhaps the most practical reason of all to enlist my help in implementing your financial plan is that you estate planning attorney is unlikely/unwilling to spend the months and sometime years of cajoling, prodding, and nagging necessary to get you to get your documents drafted, properly implemented, and updated as necessary over time!
+Angel face outline with solid fill

 John H. Robinson is the founder of Financial Planning Hawaii and a co-founder of software maker, Nest Egg Guru